 Figure 6 provides data on the percentage of England's adult population that has been vaccinated broken down by age groups.
-It highlights the larger unvaccinated proportion of the younger adult population at the point of reopening, and the fact that the older population have now been fully vaccinated for a duration consistent with levels of antibody waning according to sero-prevalence research.
+It highlights the fact that the older population have now been fully vaccinated for a duration consistent with levels of antibody waning according to sero-prevalence research.
+However, at least 50 per cent of the younger age groups are now fully vaccinated.